restify/node-restify/docs/_api/plugins.md

 **Parameters**

--   `options` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** an options object
+-   `options` **[Object][39]** an options object

 **Examples**

-_The serveStatic module is different than most of the other plugins, in that it is expected that you are going to map it to a route, as below:_
+The serveStatic module is different than most of the other plugins, in that it is expected that you are going to map it to a route, as below:

 ```javascript
 server.get('/docs/current/*', restify.plugins.serveStatic({